freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/change-the-prototype-to-a-new-object.md

 ---

 ## Description

 <section id='description'>

-Up until now you have been adding properties to the <code>prototype</code> individually:
+Up until now you have been adding properties to the `prototype` individually:

 ```js
 Bird.prototype.numLegs = 2;